강의

 Definition and Types of Scope

-3⃣ Pattern-based examples to develop practical skills
+3⃣ Pattern-focused examples to build practical skills

 class-based prototype inheritance example